vitalik/django-ninja/docs/docs/guides/testing.md

 ```

 ### Headers
-It is also possible to specify headers, both from the TestCase instanciation and the actual request:
+It is also possible to specify headers, both from the TestCase instantiation and the actual request:
 ```python
     client = TestClient(router, headers={"A": "a", "B": "b"})
     # The request will be made with {"A": "na", "B": "b", "C": "nc"} headers